-On-treatment period is defined as the time from the first dose of study treatment through minimum (30 days + last dose of study treatment, start day of new anti-cancer drug therapy - 1 day).
+On-treatment period is defined as follows.

+- Arm A: - For patients who entered the observation phase, it is the time from the first dose of study treatment through minimum (30 days + the date of end of observation period as reported on the observation end of treatment disposition page, start day of new anti-cancer drug therapy - 1 day).